knative/docs/docs/bookstore/create-slack-workspace/README.md

 3. Check your email for a confirmation code.
 4. Enter the code on the Slack website.
 5. Click "Create a Workspace" and follow the prompts.
-6. For detailed instructions for androids and , refer to [Create a workspace](https://slack.com/help/articles/206845317-Create-a-Slack-workspace){:target="_blank"}.
+6. For detailed instructions how to create a workspace via the Desktop App, Android or iOS, refer to [Create a Slack workspace](https://slack.com/help/articles/206845317-Create-a-Slack-workspace){:target="_blank"}.

 ## **Adding Channels to Your Workspace**